pearlmuslymarh/alx-low_level_programming/0x02-functions_nested_loops/README.md

-0. _putchar > Write a program that prints _putchar, followed by a new line.
+0. _putchar > program that prints _putchar, followed by a new line.